This is intended for US audiences only.

 - California Supreme Court Reply Brief

-Given the potential widespread effects of this new legal theory, the case has drawn attention from other companies, legal scholars, the pharmaceutical industry, health policy experts, and patient advocates—all of whom are concerned about the negative impact this new legal obligation would have on innovation, public health and the ability to serve people and patients.
+Given the potential widespread effects of this new legal theory, the case has drawn attention from other companies, legal scholars, the pharmaceutical industry, other manufacturing industries, health policy experts, and patient advocates—all of whom are concerned about the negative impact this new legal obligation would have on innovation, public health and the ability to serve people and patients.

 In November 2024, in support of Gilead’s briefing on this matter before the California Supreme Court, 12 separate amicus briefs representing 67 signatories, were filed: